AguaClara/Textbook/Filtration/Filtration_Intro.rst

     Re_{jet} = \frac{\Lambda_{pore} }{\nu }\sqrt\frac{4 v_a v_{constriction}}{\pi }

 The jet issuing from the constrictions is laminar for Reynolds numbers below 500 (`see Ungate et al., 1975 page 13 <https://dspace.mit.edu/handle/1721.1/27517>`_).
 The constriction is likely a relatively thin (washer-like) deposit and thus the flow through the constriction is likely close to uniform.
 In order to estimate the head loss in the flow expansion that occurs after the constriction we need to understand how much the flow expands.
 The flow expansion may be limited by the geometry of the pores or it might be limited by the rate at which laminar flow jets expand.
-WE don't have a way to know which constraint will set the expansion and thus we need to calculate the expansion rate for a laminar jet to see if that expansion could occur given the pore geometry.
+We don't have a way to know which constraint will set the expansion and thus we need to calculate the expansion rate for a laminar jet to see if that expansion could occur given the pore geometry.

 The rate of jet expansion can be obtained from an analytical solution of the Navier Stokes equation as shown by `Pai, S.I., Fluid dynamics of jets.
 (D. Van Nostrand Company, Inc., Princeton, NJ, 1954 (pages 78-79) <https://babel.hathitrust.org/cgi/pt?id=mdp.39015000450273;view=1up;seq=99>`_